GPS guide-maps for hill-walkers and climbers

 These figures are updated every year in July, the current rate of change is about - 9 minutes of arc per year.

 Note that there are 60 minutes (mins.) of arc per degree and on Beacon mountain guide-maps we normally round the Grid Magnetic Angle to the nearest half degree, i.e. 30 minutes.
-Thus in 2015 the Grid Magnetic Angle on Scafell Pike is about 1½ degrees West, which is just less than one small division on most compass base plates.
+Thus in 2018 the Grid Magnetic Angle on Scafell Pike is about 1 degree West, which is half of one of the small divisions on most compass base plates.

 This web blog page from the Ordnance Survey gives some interesting information, but the title could potentially be misleading.
 The magnetic pole has not suddenly moved, it is always slowly on the move.
 In the extreme south-west of England Magnetic North is now slightly east of Grid North for the first time in more than 220 years.
 Refer to the table above for information regarding our main hill walking areas in the northern half of the UK.